41 gauge wire/.0028″:

 This wire type is of the smaller variety.
 A smaller wire allows the winder to fit more turns on a bobbin and thereby create a hotter pick up while occupying the same amount of available space.
 This is the type of wire one uses to get a higher output humbucker or single coil.
 Sometimes this wire gauge is used in foil type pickups.

 This wire, much like the 43AWG wire, is small.
 Smaller wires allow for more turns to fit on a defined space.
 This wire is well suited for getting a “Normal” output reading from a pickup with limited space available.
 Small and or foil pickups.

-I have found that the smaller the space between individual wraps, E.G., the denser you can make your coil, the more it becomes scooped sounding.
-Another consideration may then be the thickness of the insulation used on whatever wire you have selected.
-The more space the line must carry its signal without proximity interference, the more pure/accurate its representation of the original signal will be.
+I have found that the smaller the space between individual wraps, E.G., the denser you can make your coil, the more it becomes scooped (mids bump) sounding.
+Another consideration may then be the thickness of the insulation used on whatever wire you have selected to make up the coil.
+The more space between individual wraps or layers the line has to carry the signal without proximity interference, the more pure/accurate its representation of the original signal will be.
 This comes at a price though, when the additional thickness of insulation enters the equation, it means that there is now that much less space you will be able to use for additional winds leading up to the bobbin’s capacity.
 I have found that I do best when I take the time to measure 36″ sections of whatever wire I am winding that day.
 Or I will reference this massive wire info chart during rewinds.

 Plain Enamel or PE: